cypress-io/cypress/cypress/v1.0/documentation/1-Commands/53-within.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.within`.

 **cy.within( *options*, *function* )**